Bubblemelon/java-docs-samples/translate/README.md

 ## Bubblemelon's note to self:

-Completed at HackDartmouth Spring 2017
+Completed tutorial at HackDartmouth Spring 2017